westerncapelabs/docker-django-bootstrap/README.md

  3. `RUN pip install .` - installs your project using `pip` All these instructions occur directly after the `FROM` instruction in your Dockerfile.

 By default, the [`django-entrypoint.sh`](django-entrypoint.sh) script is run when the container is started.
-This script runs a once-off `django-admin migrate` to update the database schemas and then launches `gunicorn` to run the application.
+This script runs a once-off `django-admin migrate` to update the database schemas and then launches `nginx` and `gunicorn` to run the application.

 You can skip the execution of this script and run other commands by overriding the `CMD` instruction.
 For example, to run a Celery worker, add the following to your Dockerfile:
 ```dockerfile